WillBMease/node-slate/source/includes/main.md

 Parameter | Description
 --------- | -----------
-domain | The domain name of the brand to return stats on
+domain | The domain name of the brand to find affiliate details about

 # Reporting